Bukumu Chiefdom: The expansion Goma

 The expansion of Goma into Bukumu Chiefdom has become a central issue in land conflicts, as the city's rapid urbanization has encroached on the traditional lands of the chiefdom.
 Over the years, the administrative boundaries of Goma have increasingly absorbed portions of the Bukumu Chiefdom, leading to disputes over land rights, local governance, and the preservation of community identity.
-Historically, when Bukumu Chiefdom was created, it comprised eight groupements—Munigi, Mudja, Rusayo, Buvira, Kibati, Kibumba, Buhumba, and the now-defunct Byahi.
+Historically, when Bukumu Chiefdom was created, it comprised eight groupements, including Munigi, Mudja, Rusayo, Buvira, Kibati, Kibumba, Buhumba, and the now-defunct Byahi.
 In 1988, Goma was officially established, and as part of this process, the Byahi groupement was integrated into the city.
 This marked the beginning of the chiefdom's loss of its land to urban expansion.
 The city's growth accelerated during the 1998–2003 Congolese Rally for Democracy (RCD) rebellion, which saw the annexation of parts of Munigi, Mudja, and Rusayo to Goma, as well as the transformation of the Kibumba and Buhumba groupements into rural communes in 2006.

 The creation of these rural communes was aimed at improving local administration and public services, but they remained geographically within Bukumu Chiefdom while no longer being managed by it.
 This dual administrative structure has led to significant confusion and tension, as urban authorities in Goma began to assert control over land management issues traditionally handled by the customary authorities of Bukumu Chiefdom.